EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L03/index.md

 Document the design process, which includes many pictures with an overview of images at the different stages.
 Detail the steps and reasons/decisions from start to finish.

-Openning CREO I initially began by slecting the datum plane to create my model.
-I had a plan in mind here to create a model that would be able to test the abilities of the 3D printers with curved edges and the geometetry that surrounded it.
+Opening CREO, I initially began by selecting the datum plane to create my model.
+I had a plan in mind here to create a model that would be able to test the abilities of the 3D printers with curved edges and the geometry that surrounded it.
 I wanted to utilize the engineering shaping tools within this design to really observe the details that the printer can create at such a small scale.
 <img width="2559" height="1362" alt="Screenshot 2026-09-01 132927" src="https://github.com/user-attachments/assets/c099c2e7-ef3e-4841-b784-bae4ef6de808" />
 <img width="2559" height="1364" alt="Screenshot 2026-09-01 133045" src="https://github.com/user-attachments/assets/624d7038-2729-4dc2-872a-ce8de12972af" />

-I sketched out the initial shape of the sketch to be a 1.5 inch by 1.5 inch square to maximize the total area that could be used and to really scale out the model, of course this comes at a drawback with taking much more time to physically print.
+I sketched out the initial shape of the sketch to be a 1.5-inch by 1.5-inch square to maximize the total area that could be used and to really scale out the model; of course, this comes at the drawback of taking much more time to physically print.

 <img width="2559" height="1365" alt="Screenshot 2026-09-01 133206" src="https://github.com/user-attachments/assets/b010a852-d2eb-4fdc-844d-d8e5e1a4c41f" />

-To maximize the the given constraints I then extruded the shape by 0.5 inch to create the general outline.
+To maximize the given constraints, I then extruded the shape by 0.5 inches to create the general outline.

 <img width="2559" height="1360" alt="Screenshot 2026-09-01 133302" src="https://github.com/user-attachments/assets/98e54aa1-7545-4f57-b635-c489f8c86099" />

-The next couples of steps involves applying the engienering shaping tools in a way to create some more complex geometries.
-The first step was taking the 3D model and applying a shell to it creating a gap within the model.
-Once completed I then added a large round shaping the edges of the interior portion of the box with a radius of 0.7 inch.
+The next couples of steps involves applying the engineering shaping tools in a way to create some more complex geometries.
+The first step was taking the 3D model and applying a shell to it, creating a gap within the model.
+Once completed, I then added a large round to shape the edges of the interior portion of the box with a radius of 0.7 inches.
 I then added an edge chamfer to the adjacent side of the interior to the round to create this more traditional slope that transitioned into the round section.
-I went out of my way to ensure this geometry took place as I wanted to test how different sloping geometries would be handed with the traditional slope, the curved slope, and the sudden clash between the 2.
+I went out of my way to ensure this geometry took place, as I wanted to test how different sloping geometries would be handled with the traditional slope, the curved slope, and the sudden clash between the 2.

 <img width="2559" height="1363" alt="Screenshot 2026-09-01 134924" src="https://github.com/user-attachments/assets/66727334-9a34-448a-8ac5-6972912dda9e" />
 <img width="2559" height="1366" alt="Screenshot 2026-09-01 135124" src="https://github.com/user-attachments/assets/77f65370-5005-4624-9024-3023bff47618" />

-Once I had finished utilizing the engineering tools I then created a hole with a diameter of 0.25 inch within the beginning of the curve slope extruding it through the box entirely to see how it handles the sloping ledge that it creates.
+Once I had finished utilizing the engineering tools, I then created a hole with a diameter of 0.25 inches at the beginning of the curve slope, extruding it through the box entirely to see how it handles the sloping ledge that it creates.

 <img width="2559" height="1365" alt="Screenshot 2026-09-01 140122" src="https://github.com/user-attachments/assets/bfbac843-4847-485e-a2fc-925d77a41a0c" />

-Completing the model and downloading it into stl. file required me to constraint the geometry into simpler polygons that could be properly interpreted by Prusaslicer leading to the result you find below, this is the final model used for the print.
+Completing the model and downloading it into stl file required me to constrain the geometry into simpler polygons that could be properly interpreted by PrusaSlicer, leading to the result you find below.
+This is the final model used for the print.

 <img width="2559" height="1364" alt="Screenshot 2026-09-01 140857 (1)" src="https://github.com/user-attachments/assets/68b21ca4-1d89-4031-8c00-da1f2e82f996" />